Xeniya-Plakhotnyuk/Xeniya-Plakhotnyuk/README.md

 - ⚡ Fun fact: ...
 -->

-I am Artist-illustrator and create something all my life.
+I'm an Artist-illustrator and create things all my life.
 Now I became a Front-End Developer to dive deeper into better development of visual representation for users on their screens.

 - 🔭 I’m currently working on my portfolio website